-The bathroom is almost done… we’re still waiting on a few things.
-Like a second sconce, and towel bars… in the meantime, here are some details we’re using that I’m excited about…
+We’re still waiting on a few things like a second sconce, and towel bars, So in the meantime, here are some details we’re using that reflect an authentic vintage bathroom…

-- The cove molding at the base of the subway tile.
+- Cove molding at the base of the subway tile.

 - A pedestal sink.

 On the other end of the spectrum, we’re doing lots of utterly un-vintage details.
-Like a heated floor, an enclosed trapway, modern sconces, and truly giant mirrors.
+Like a heated floor, a concealed trapway toilet, modern sconces, and truly giant mirrors.

 Do you know why there is a Chaise Lounge in the first picture?
 It just seems out of place in the layout; plus it looks like it doesn’t meet code.
 Just curious.
 Thanks!